Undergraduate Admissions - The University of Iowa

 You'll be encouraged to conduct research for credit, and you also might take additional course work in subjects such as statistics, physical chemistry, or computer science, depending on what you plan to do after graduation.

-See Microbiology in the UI General Catalog to learn more about the required courses for the major and graduating with honors.
+View Microbiology in the UI General Catalog to learn more about required coursework for the major or minor and graduating with honors.